Seannnnnnnnnnn/Algorithms/README.md

 # QuickSort
 Quicksort is a tricky algorithm for people just beginning to learn computer science.
-I provide an implementation in C++ as well as a pdf write up of analysis for any of the students that I tutor
+I provide an implementation in C++ as well as a pdf write up of analysis for the students that I tutor.